ObjectModules/deploy/Mapping.md

 Let's go for a simple way then.
 We are going for searching.
 Try to put a keyword _<a href="https://www.google.com/search?q=best+food" target="_blank">'best food'</a>_ on Google Search.
 You will find a huge result which is processed by Google from may be more than a billion pages to choose.

-So which one you gonna eat?
-The top result?
-Are you sure if that is the best food for you?
+So which one you think the best food for you to eat?
+Are you going to take the food on top result?
+Are you sure if that is the best one for you?
 ##How to find it?
 We can say that from what we have explained above, there is a little chance you find your best food from the result.
 One thing you should aware that Google and other search engines is concern with the page not the food.